World Humanitarian Day History

 World Humanitarian Day Facts & Quotes

-- The theme for 2015 World Humanitarian Day was One Humanity
+- One theme for 2017 World Humanitarian Day was Protection of Civilians

 - It is estimated that approximately 22 billion dollars of aid was given worldwide in 2013, though there is no official way to track exactly how much money is spent.